ooseni/alx-low_level_programming/0x01-variables_if_else_while/README.md

     	.
 All your code should be in the main function
     	.
 You can only use putchar three times in your code

+4. This Write a program that prints the alphabet in lowercase, followed by a new line.